Recording Connection Audio School Alternative Now Accepting Students Throughout Canada

 Besides receiving training in audio and sound engineering, Recording Connection students gain valuable on-the-job experience as they sit in on their mentor’s projects.
 Additionally, students are exposed to bands, band managers, music producers and clients on a weekly basis and can thus build up their industry connections while taking the Recording Connection course.
 The main thrust of the Recording Connection’s audio engineering program is to provide its graduates with the tools, experience, knowledge and connections they need to acquire gainful employment once they have finished the course.
 To this end, Recording Connection offers all graduates placement in their Stay Connected program which offers ongoing job placement assistance.

-The Recording Connection Audio Institute program for audio engineers and music producers is available in almost every city or town in Canada.
+The Recording Connection audio program for audio engineers and music producers is available in almost every city or town in Canada.
 The company also maintains offices in Vancouver and Toronto.
-Interested students may apply at http://www.recordingconnection.ca
+Interested students may apply at https://www.recordingconnection.ca